rexray/rexray/.docs/index.md

 $ curl -sSL https://dl.bintray.com/emccode/rexray/install | sh
 ```

+Refer to the [`User Guide#Installation`](./user-guide/installation/#installation) for manual builds and more.

 ### Configuring REX-Ray
+REX-Ray requires a configuration file for storing credentials to access the storage provider.
+Refer to the [libStorage#Storage Providers](http://libstorage.readthedocs.io/en/stable/user-guide/storage-providers/) for sample configurations of all supported storage platforms.
+Additionally, look at [core properties](./user-guide/config.md#configuration-properties) & [logging](./user-guide/config.md#logging-configuration) for advanced configurations.

 Create a configuration file on the host at `/etc/rexray/config.yml`.
-Here is a
-simple example for using Oracle VirtualBox EC2:
+Here is a simple example for using Oracle VirtualBox:

 ```yaml
 libstorage:
   service: virtualbox
 ```

+Refer to [libStorage#VirtualBox](http://libstorage.readthedocs.io/en/stable/user-guide/storage-providers/#virtualbox) for complete VirtualBox set up.

 From here, REX-Ray can now be used as a command line tool.
 View the commands
 available: